History of Gilston by John Clarke

 Houses were gradually sold into private ownership, which accounts for most of them today; but not the farms.
 Many of the houses have been extended, and original Hodgson houses are hard to discern, but there are a few in their near-original form.
 Electricity came to most houses in 1948; piped water, as opposed to the pumps; flush lavatories and bathrooms indoors; and a huge increase in cars (on our still-narrow little lanes!).
 The laundry closed (the twin-tub had arrived) and, tragically, in 1959 so did the village school – a great loss, following which the children were sent to High Wych.
 From one point of view, the 1944 Education Act, providing secondary education for all from the age of 11, had sounded the first death-knell for the school because, instead of staying at one school until 14, and then moving straight into the adult world of work, children left their village primary schools and went on to grammar schools – round here in Hertford or Bishop’s Stortford – or the secondary modern school in Sawbridgeworth.
 Most children left school at 15, although the fortunate few at grammar schools stayed longer.

-More recent village affairs have seen the sale of the Estate to the Pension Fund of British Petroleum (BP) , whose affairs are widely reported from time to time in the local press.
+More recent village affairs have seen the sale of the Estate to the Pension Fund of British Petroleum (BP), and subsequently to Places for People Group Ltd, a London registered development company, the affairs of which are widely reported from time to time in the local press.
 Gilston Park was finally vacated by Smith & Nephew, and after remaining vacant for some years was redeveloped for housing needs.
 A similar situation prevailed in the grounds were the laboratories were demolished an replaced by a number of large houses.

 There are big problems: the road traffic; the burgeoning of Stansted Airport; and possible future housing developments.
 (Gilston could no longer survive as a rural entity any more than the villages around Harlow did when their New Town came.)
 I assume that most people who live here do so because they like our rural character.
 I cannot judge the future, but I know that if that old reprobate Geoffrey de Mandeville were to look down on us today (or should I say ‘up’ as I doubt whether he ever arrived at the promised land), he would be proud that the village he founded so speedily and so long ago has endured for so many centuries.
 And all for the sake of that lovely horse!